john9francis/radiation-modeling/README.md

 ```
 and it will automatically install all the libraries that I have used.

-# Project Goals
+# Project plan:

-- Model what a LINAC does in a one dimensional context
+## Phase 1:
+- Create a model of a stationary x-ray LINAC and the radiation activity at different distances, amounts of time, and voltages.
+- Implement a method to convert that activity into exposure
+## Phase 2:
+- Create a model of a person (for now, just one circular cross-section) with a tumor in the center
+- Modify the linac model to be able to rotate around the person
-- Model a person and model how the accelerator affects each region of the body, neglecting attenuation of the particle/ray going through the body
+- Record the exposure in each layer of the body
-- Compare and contrast different methods of Linear Acceleration (X-ray, electron, proton)
+## Phase 3:
+- Add attenuation to the model.
+The beam will lose energy as it passes through layers.

+## Further work:
+- Add functionality for the tumor to be anywhere in the cross-section, not just the center.
+- Make the person model a bit more realistic.
+Mark out the cross section with organs, bones, etc.
-- Add attenuation to the mix and conclude how much dosage each layer of the body will recieve
+- Implement a method to convert the exposure into effective dose.
+Record the effective dose in each of the different organs.
+- Repeat everything with proton therapy instead of x-ray therapy

 # Research Articles

 - [Detailed article on RF LINACs](https://cds.cern.ch/record/1982425/files/295-329%20Vretenar.pdf)